 Please note the 100 mile route contains a significant number of hills as it tours through the scenic Kettle Moraine.
 The 70-mile route also contains hilly riding, particularly in the western sections of the route.
 Training and previous experience riding hills is recommended.
-Riders should plan to ride at an 12 mph minimum pace to complete the 100 mile route in the alloted time.
+Riders should plan to ride at an 12-14 mph minimum pace to complete the 100 mile route in the alloted time.

 112 Mile "Iron Raccoon"

 Start 7:00-7:30AM - Check-in and Registration begins at 6:30am

 This route will follow the 100 mile route.
-There will be a 12-mile loop with challenging hills near the Parnell Tower.
+There will be a 12-mile loop with very challenging hills near the Parnell Tower.
 This route will contain signficant hills and climbs.
 Prior riding experience on hills and training for distance cycling is strongly recommended.
-Riders should plan to ride at a 13-14mph or faster pace to complete the ride in the allotted time.
+Riders should plan to ride at an avaerage 14-16mph or faster pace to complete the ride in the allotted time.